linkdevelopment/CircleProgress_Android/README.md

   progressCircular.setProgressDirection(ProgressDirection.ANTICLOCKWISE)
 ```
 #### Set Rounded Corners
- This attribute used to set if the progress should be rounded corners or not
+ This attribute is used to set if the progress should be rounded corners or not
  the default is false
 ```xml
  app:roundedCorners="true"